Ontotext-AD/graphdb-workbench/docs/developers-guide.md

     'controller': 'AutocompleteCtrl',
     'templateUrl': 'pages/autocomplete.html',
     'title': 'Autocomplete index',
-    'helpInfo': 'The Autocomplete index is used for automatic ...'
+    'helpInfo': 'The Autocomplete index is used for automatic ...', 'documentationUrl': 'autocomplete-index.html'
 });
 ```